bevyengine/bevy/crates/bevy_audio/CONTRIBUTING.md

 compromise between latency and performance.
 Another is to conditionally enable certain effects for more powerful CPUs, when that is possible.

-But the main step is to write code run in the audio thread following real-time programming guidelines.
+But the main step is to write code to run in the audio thread following real-time programming guidelines.
 Real-time programming is a set of constraints on code and structures that guarantees the code completes at some point, ie. it cannot be stuck in an infinite loop nor can it trigger a deadlock situation.

 Practically, the main components of real-time programming are about using wait-free and lock-free structures.
 Examples of things that are *not* correct in